Skip to main content

 Other Local and Municipal Incentives

-The cost of solar batteries can also qualify for the tax credit in the year they are added to the system.
+The cost of solar batteries can also qualify for available tax credits in the year they are added to the system.
 For this to happen, it must “derive 100% of power from an onsite solar array”.
 In other words, your solar system (rooftop or a ground-mount), must charge your solar battery exclusively.
-Charging the battery from the electricity grid does not qualify for the tax credit.
-The cost of electric vehicles (EV) charger may also qualify for the tax credit in the year the equipment is installed.
+Charging the battery from the electricity grid does not qualify for tax credits.
+The cost of electric vehicles (EV) charger may also qualify for available tax credits in the year the equipment is installed.

 A great tool for finding out about all these incentives in your area is https://www.dsireusa.org.
 They keep track of many state and local credits, update regularly, and help you determine exactly which ones fit your situation.